jesstheaussie/elite-dangerous-journal-pipeline/README.md

+Forking to use the app as a staarting point for reading mission data from the journal.

 # Elite: Dangerous Journal Pipeline

 End to end system to pipe events from one or several Elite: Dangerous journals into a database for real time consumption.